FDSN/StationXML/docs/level-channel.rst

    .. container:: description

-      Elevation of the sensor, by default in meters.
+      Elevation of the sensor, in meters.
 To find the local ground surface level, add the Depth value to this elevation.
 Extension of FloatType for distances, elevations, and depths.

 .. tabularcolumns::|l|l|l|1|1|